ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Finalise-pull-request.md

 If you created a new development branch in [step 3](./Creating-new-branch.md), this will not apply to you.
 If unsure, notify an admin.

 Clicking the 'delete branch' button will only delete the branch on GitHub, not the branch on your copy of the repository.
-In order to delete your branch locally, please complete the following:
+If you want to delete your branch locally, please complete the following:

 ```bash
 # Ensure that there are no uncommited changes to the branch